Battle of Gabon: Battle

-On 27 October, Free French forces crossed into French Equatorial Africa and took the town of Mitzic.
+On 27 October 1940, Free French forces crossed into French Equatorial Africa and took the town of Mitzic.
+The European officers and colonists in the town fled following a Free French aerial bombardment, and the remaining Gabonese soldiers rallied to the Free French.

 On 5 November, the Vichy garrison at Lambaréné capitulated.
-Meanwhile, the main Free French forces under General Philippe Leclerc and Battalion Chief (major) Marie Pierre Koenig departed from Douala, French Cameroon.
-Their goal was to take Libreville, French Equatorial Africa.
+After Vichy officers fled, the Gabonese soldiers looted the town.
+Meanwhile, the main Free French forces under General Philippe Leclerc and Battalion Chief (major) Marie Pierre Koenig departed from Douala.
+Their goal was to take Libreville in French Equatorial Africa.
 The British expressed doubt in De Gaulle's ability to establish control over the Vichy territory, but they eventually agreed to lend naval support to the Free French.
+The British limited their involvement to a naval blockade of the territory.
 French Foreign Legion officer John Hasey reported that after the first few days of fighting, 150 prisoners were taken who joined the Free French a few weeks later – "curiously enough, no one tried to convince them.
 They argued it out among themselves and joined up voluntarily."

+On 7 November, Free French forces under Leclerc landed at the Bay of Mondah.
+In response, Commander Robert Morin of the Vichy French sloop Bougainville ordered the Redoutable-class submarine Poncelet to attack the Free French naval force.